Federal government invests $2.3 million to connect homes in NWT with high-speed internet, cell service

 A majority of the funding, over $1.9 million, is going towards connecting 152 households in Whatì with high-speed internet access.
 The government has tasked Bell-owned service provider Northwestel with completing the project.

-Furthermore, SSi Micro Ltd., a wireless provider, has received $480,000 to bring cell access to a repositionable communications shelter in the hunting and fishing grounds located near Fort Providence.
+Furthermore, SSi Micro, a wireless provider, has received $480,000 to bring cell access to a repositionable communications shelter in the hunting and fishing grounds located near Fort Providence.
 The federal government says this will allow communities to stay connected wherever they are on the land.

 “Connecting Indigenous communities to high-speed internet and mobile coverage is a top priority,” Michael McLeod, the MP for the NWT, said in a statement.
 “These projects bring us closer to our goal and honour our commitment to ensure that Indigenous communities are not left behind.”